Maschell/maschell.github.io/_posts/2019-11-20-new-environment-part1.markdown

 In the following blog posts I want to give you an insight into how I tried to create my own homebrew environment and fix these existing problems.

-This first post will be about given a brief overview of the Wii U.
+This first post will be about giving a brief overview of the Wii U.

 # The Wii U